-You must obtain a bachelor's degree prior to entrance into the OTD program, though you may apply during your senior year of undergraduate study.
+Students applying to the program must obtain a bachelor's or master's/graduate degree prior to entrance into the D.P.T. program, though they may apply during their senior year of undergraduate study.
 For more information on applying as a sophomore or junior undergraduate student, refer to the Occupational Therapy Scholar program.

-In addition to a bachelor's degree, you must complete certain prerequisite coursework prior to beginning the program.
+In addition to the degree, you must complete certain prerequisite coursework prior to beginning the program.
 All coursework must be completed and a bachelor's degree obtained by June 1 prior to beginning the OTD program.

 Enrollment is limited to 32 students selected through a competitive application process based on evaluation of the following:

 |Criteria||Early Admission||General Admission|

 |Application material must be submitted to the Occupational Therapy Centralized Application Service (OTCAS) & USD by:||Oct.
 1, 2019||Dec.
 2, 2019|